Jackie Joyner-Kersee: UCLA

 Joyner attended college at the University of California, Los Angeles (UCLA) from 1980 to 1985 where she starred in both track & field and basketball.
 She attended the school on an athletic scholarship.
-While in college her mother died suddenly of meningitis.
+While she was in college, her mother died suddenly of meningitis.
 Joyner's coach, Bob Kersee, helped Joyner grieve the loss of her mother.
-After she graduated the two got married.
+After she graduated, the two got married.

 In basketball, she was a starter at forward for each of her first three seasons (1980–81, 81–82, and 82–83) as well as in her senior (fifth) year, 1984–1985.
-She had red-shirted during the 1983–1984 academic year to concentrate on the heptathlon for the 1984 Summer Olympics.
-She scored 1,167 points during her collegiate career, which places her 19th all time for the Bruins games.
-The Bruins advanced to the West Regional semi-finals of the 1985 NCAA Division I Women's Basketball Tournament before losing to eventual runner-up Georgia.
+She redshirted during the 1983–84 academic year to concentrate on the heptathlon for the 1984 Summer Olympics.
+She scored 1,167 points during her collegiate career, placing her 19th all time for the Bruins games.
+The Bruins advanced to the West Regional semifinals of the 1985 NCAA Division I Women's Basketball Tournament before losing to eventual runner-up Georgia.

-She was honored on February 21, 1998 as one of the 15 greatest players in UCLA women's basketball.
+She was honored on February 21, 1998, as one of the 15 greatest players in UCLA women's basketball.
 In April 2001, Joyner-Kersee was voted the "Top Woman Collegiate Athlete of the Past 25 Years."
 The vote was conducted among the 976 NCAA member schools.

 In track, Joyner won the Broderick Award (now the Honda Sports Award) as the nation's best female collegiate track and field competitor in 1983 and in 1985, and was awarded the Honda-Broderick Cup, given to the nation's best female collegiate athlete in 1985.

 Joyner graduated with a bachelor's degree in history in 1986.